Bumper0417/Milestone-project-3-Python/README.md

 ### Front-End
 - [HTML](https://en.wikipedia.org/wiki/HTML5) Used for storing all my pages.
 - [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets) Used for the styling of my webpage.
+- [Javascript] (https://no.wikipedia.org/wiki/JavaScript) Used for initialising my buttons and some functions for my recipes.

 ### Back-End